-Fiber Reinforced Polymer (FRP) materials have revolutionized the engineering world with their unique combination of high strength, lightweight, and resistance to corrosion.
-These advanced materials have found their way into a wide range of applications, including civil, aerospace, and automotive industries, providing innovative solutions to complex engineering challenges.
-However, despite their numerous advantages, FRP structures are not immune to the deleterious effects of fatigue, which can compromise their structural integrity and potentially lead to catastrophic failure.
-As a result, it is crucial to understand and optimize the fatigue life of these structures to ensure their long-term performance and reliability.
+Fiber-Reinforced Polymer (FRP) materials have revolutionized engineering with their unique combination of high strength, low weight, and corrosion resistance.
+These advanced materials have found applications across the civil, aerospace, and automotive industries, providing innovative solutions to complex engineering challenges.
+Despite their numerous advantages, FRP structures are not immune to fatigue, which can compromise their structural integrity and potentially lead to catastrophic failure.

 Factors Affecting Fatigue Life of FRP Structures